 DOT generally reimburses special conveyance expenses for the standard economy fare.
-Travelers should utilize environmentally friendly, "green" special conveyance transportation fares whenever they are equal to or less than the standard fare.
 DOT may approve a more expensive fare when the traveler demonstrates the above-usual fare is necessary and cost-effective when needed to accomplish the mission (e.g., to fit a larger group of DOT travelers or to accommodate a traveler with special needs).
 See Section 3.6.5 for more information on reimbursable expenses for travel for travelers with special needs.